 The same data presented using AVL visualizers:

 Image Watch extension

 For Microsoft Visual Studio 2015, 2017 and 2019 an extension Image Watch is available.
 Image Watch allows to display images during debugging sessions in window similar to "Locals" or "Watch".
-To make Image Watch work correctly with avl::Image type, Adaptive Vision Library Lite installer provides avl::Image visualizer for Image Watch.
+To make Image Watch work correctly with avl::Image type, Aurora Vision Library Lite installer provides avl::Image visualizer for Image Watch.
 If one have Image Watch extension and AVL installed, preview of images can be enabled by choosing "View->Other Windows->Image Watch" from Microsoft Visual Studio menu.

-avl::Image description for Image Watch extension is included in atl.natvis file, which is stored in atl_visualizers folder in Adaptive Vision Library Lite installation directory. atl.natvis file is installed automatically during Adaptive Vision Library Lite installation.
+avl::Image description for Image Watch extension is included in atl.natvis file, which is stored in atl_visualizers folder in Aurora Vision Library Lite installation directory. atl.natvis file is installed automatically during Aurora Vision Library Lite installation.

 When program is paused during debug session, all variables of type avl::Image can be displayed in Image Watch window, as shown below:

 Image displayed inside Image Watch can be zoomed.
 When the close-up is large enough, decimal values of pixels' channel will be displayed.
 Hexadecimal values can be displayed instead, if appropriate option from context menu is selected.